nitinkumar-patel/britannica_app/README.md

 6) Finally run this command:
     >> python app.py

+NOTE: Deployment files also included in this repo. [on Heroku]

 Enjoy britannica_app!

-If you have any question regarding any above steps, feel free to e-mail me: er.nitinpatel914@gmail.com
+If you have any question regarding above intallation steps, feel free to e-mail me: er.nitinpatel914@gmail.com

 Cheers,